 3.2 Point your new JIRA to (a copy of) your existing JIRA Home directory

-If your new JIRA 4.4.x installation is on a new server, copy your existing JIRA Home Directory from the old server to the new server before proceeding.
+If your new JIRA 6.4 installation is on a new server, copy the backup of your existing JIRA Home Directory from the old server to the new server before proceeding.